BTS’ hiatus announcement rattles Hybe shares

 In 2021, BTS accounted for 27 percent of Hybe’s US album sales and streams, according to the company’s fourth-quarter 2021 investor presentation.

+Hana Financial Investment, a major brokerage in Korea, recently lowered Hybe‘s target price from 430,000 won to 360,000 won, citing the potential for BTS members to go on hiatus should they begin their mandatory military services early next year.
+Hybe’s annual revenue tied to BTS would fall by 750 billion won in this case, Hana analyst Lee Ki-hoon said in a related note.

-Hybe’s first-quarter net income jumped 79.1 percent on-year 30.8 billion won, according to a regulatory filing.
+Hybe’s first-quarter net income jumped 79.1 percent on-year to 30.8 billion won, according to a regulatory filing.
 Operating profit for the January-March period rose 62.3 percent on-year to 37 billion won.
 Revenue increased 59.8 percent to 285 billion won.

 )